Mid-Atlantic Carbon League

 Washington DC, Maryland, Virginia (DMV)

-DMV RFI to Advance Scalable Thermal Energy Networks
+RFI RELEASED: DMV RFI to Advance Scalable Thermal Energy Network

 The DMV 24Q3 Grid Modernization Task Force is driving a regional effort to deploy Thermal Energy Networks (TENs) by bringing together leaders from GWU, Joint Base Andrews, and industry partners.
 During its recent 90-day sprint, the Task Force developed a six-page Request for Information (RFI), informed by subteams focused on data, funding, developer interest, and stakeholder outreach.
-The draft RFI has been reviewed by groups including HEET, HEETLabs, Pepco, and FedGeo.
-As it nears public release, the Task Force seeks input from developers, utilities, and technology providers to inform a potential Design-Finance-Build-Operate-Maintain (DFBOM) project.
+The RFI has been reviewed by groups including HEET, HEETLabs, Pepco, and FedGeo.
+The Task Force seeks input from developers, utilities, and technology providers to inform a potential Design-Finance-Build-Operate-Maintain (DFBOM) project.
 The goal is to pilot scalable, district-level TENs aligned with energy efficiency goals, with stakeholders encouraged to respond and shape the DMV’s clean energy future.

 DMV Task Force to Reframe Building Electrification as a Strategic Investment